NeerajKondalkar/NetworkScanner/README.md

 OR
 Refer https://scapy.readthedocs.io/en/latest/installation.html#installing-scapy-v2-x

-Now after this copy the scapy package from scapy-master to ../NetworkScanner
+Now after this copy the scapy package from scapy-master to NetworkScanner
-$cp scapy ../NetworkScanner
+$cp scapy ../scapy

 Helping me out with Exceptions Handling will be awesome .Thanks in advance :)